-“We must act on what we know.
-I take as my guide the hope of a saint: In crucial things, unity; in important things, diversity; in all things, generosity.”
+“The anchor in our world today is freedom, holding us steady in times of change, a symbol of hope to all the world.”
 He hates broccoli and refused to eat it anymore once he became President.
 He was the youngest pilot in the Navy following his enlistment after the bombing of Pearl Harbor.
 While in the Navy, he was shot down while on active duty and earned three Air Medals and the Distinguished Flying Cross.
 After the conclusion of World War II, he went to Yale University where he became captain of the school's baseball team, which allowed him to meet Babe Ruth several months before Ruth's death.
 He is George H.W.
 Bush, 41st President of the United States of America, who served from January 20, 1989, to January 20, 1993.
 George Herbert Walker Bush was born June 12, 1924, in Milton, Massachusetts.
 He was one of four presidents born in Massachusetts.
 His father was a prominent business man and also served as US Senator from Connecticut, where his family moved shortly after his birth.
 George graduated from a private school prior to joining the Navy at the age of 18.
 On January 6, 1945, George married Barbara Pierce.
 They went on to have six children together, five of whom lived into adulthood.

 After graduating from Yale University, George entered the oil business, where he remained for 15 years.
 George became interested in politics, and began his political career by winning a seat in the House of Representatives in 1966.
 By 1977, George had gained a wealth of experience, serving as ambassador to the United Nations, the chairman of the Republican National Committee, the US envoy to China, and the director of the CIA (Central Intelligence Agency).
 During the Jimmy Carter administration, George took a break from politics to teach Administrative Science at Rice University’s Jones School of Business and work with the Council on Foreign Relations.
 By 1980, he was back into politics, running against Ronald Reagan for the Republican Presidential Nomination!
 After a few early victories, George’s momentum slowed and he eventually withdrew from the race to become the Republican nominee for President.
 After Ronald Reagan was selected, he chose George as his vice-presidential running mate.